FAQs - FIRST® LEGO® League Challenge

 Why does FIRST® LEGO® League Challenge allow such a wide age range?

-The age range of 9-16 means that participants are able to progress steadily over several years and newer teams can learn from experienced ones at tournaments.
+The age range of 9 to 16 means that participants are able to progress steadily over several years and newer teams can learn from experienced ones at tournaments.

-If you’re working with younger children, please do reassure them that the atmosphere at the tournament event will be friendly and welcoming.
-They also have every chance of winning awards: a third of teams who progressed to the 2019-20 UK and Ireland Finals were aged 9-11.
+If you’re working with younger children, please reassure them that the atmosphere at the tournament event will be friendly and welcoming.
+They also have every chance of winning awards: a third of teams who progressed to the 2019-20 UK and Ireland Finals were aged 9 to 11.